Democratic Voice of Burma: Shan leader to contest 2010 election

 Shwe Ohn said he had used the word ‘Union’ in the party name to include the 135 national races of Burma and has been openly preparing the party manifesto.

-When asked whether his participation in the undermined the results of the 1990 election and minimized his imprisonment with Hkun Htun Oo for opposing the national convention, Shwe Ohn said he felt he had to work within the current system.
+When asked whether his participation in the 2010 election undermined the results of the 1990 election and minimized his imprisonment with Hkun Htun Oo for opposing the national convention, Shwe Ohn said he felt he had to work within the current system.

 “I have said from the beginning that I don’t like it, I don’t support it.
 But inevitably, I have to accept it,” Shwe Ohn said.